rayonreywa-bit/Strong-Rust-Chess-Engine/README.md

 🖱️ User-Friendly: A simple, interactive interface with smooth drag-and-drop moves.
 No complicated setups.

 ⏳ A Labor of Love: This project is the result of one year of dedicated (on-and-off) work to ensure the AI is smart and the experience is seamless.

+---🛠️ How to Build & Run---

+To compile and run the project locally:
+Ensure you have the latest version of Rust installed.
+The project uses the following key libraries (automatically handled by Cargo):

+macroquad, cozy-chess, rust-embed, async-std, rand, byteorder, rayon.

+Open your terminal in the project folder and run: code
+Bash

+cargo run --release

+💡 Pro Tip: Always use the --release flag.
+This compiles the code with optimizations, making the engine much faster and the gameplay perfectly smooth.